Zugamifk/araci/README.md

 ### Assassin
 On a mysterios mission to kill the sorcerers.
 Has gained a lot of power

+## Progression
+There is no permanent passive skill tree like in many roguelikes.
+Instead, completing a story line will  cause a permanent change in the world.
+The changes could be characters appearing, new paths opening, new areas being unlocked, or new items being made available.
+In general they should make the game easier, but only in the sense that it should be easier to reach farther into the game.
+This way players will spend less time in the early parts of the game as the progress.
+Upgrades should be paced so players are spending most of the time in a run in progressively deeper parts of the game.

 ## Weapons
 Start with a choice of weapon.
 Each weapon has a different skill tree.
 Weapons should have a primary attack and a secondary attack or ability.
 Weapons have attack combos, some attacks require other conditions such as moving in a direction.
 Attacking with a weapon grants experience which grant skill points each level.
 Higher level weapon skills allow expending levels of the magic meter to do powerful techniques.